-This chain hotel in Chelsea may have the best amenities in New York City.
-Dramatic floor-to-ceiling, wall-to-wall windows distinguish The Standard, High Line’s rooms, while a biergarten, seasonal ice rink and Le Bain, one of the city’s most sought-after rooftop bars, round out its communal spaces.
-If guests can tear themselves from the trendy hotel, its namesake elevated park is mere steps away.
+Overlooking the Hudson River, this chain hotel in Chelsea has some of the best amenities in New York City.
+Dramatic floor-to-ceiling, wall-to-wall windows distinguish its rooms, while a beer garden, seasonal ice rink and Le Bain, one of the city’s most sought-after rooftop bars, round out its communal spaces.
+If guests can tear themselves away from the trendy hotel, its namesake elevated park – formerly a central railroad for transporting goods into the city – is just a few steps away.

 The Nolitan is a Manhattan hotel for a new generation.
 Amenities such as skateboards and Wii, Xbox and PlayStation 3 consoles cater to young and young-at-heart travelers.
 Just outside of the hotel are some of New York City’s trendiest – and most Instagram-friendly – attractions, including Egg Shop and Balthazar.
 However, it’s worth staying in at The Nolitan, where pet-friendly rooms come equipped with affordable minibars and locally made bath products.

-An aesthetic evoking a luxury cruise seems to be the key to this themed hotel’s success.
-The Maritime Hotel’s porthole windows, dark wood interiors and textiles in nautical patterns have delighted design fans for years.
-The sea continues to inspire at La Sirena, the hotel’s restaurant specializing in cuisine from “the entire Italian Peninsula,” and at the subterranean TAO Downtown, where a koi pond is the first thing to greet diners.
+An aesthetic that evokes a luxury cruise seems to be the key to this nautically themed hotel’s success.
+Think porthole windows, dark wood interiors and textiles in nautical patterns throughout the rooms.
+The sea continues to inspire at La Sirena, the hotel’s restaurant specializing in cuisine from “the entire Italian Peninsula,” and at the subterranean TAO Downtown, where a pond full of koi carp is the first thing to greet diners on arrival.

-Manhattan’s oldest thoroughfare lends its name to this Lower East Side hotel.
-The Bowery Hotel honors its historic neighborhood with factory-inspired floor-to-ceiling windows, timeless furniture and staff outfitted in retro topcoats.
-Nods to the youthful energy of the modern-day Lower East Side include complimentary iPads and bicycles.
-Tip: People-watching at the Bowery Lobby is a favorite pastime of locals, and only guests of the hotel can partake while enjoying fare from hotel restaurant Gemma.
+Manhattan’s oldest thoroughfare lends its name to this Lower East Side hotel – and The Bowery honors its historic neighborhood with factory-inspired floor-to-ceiling windows, timeless furniture and staff outfitted in retro topcoats.
+Nods to the youthful energy of the modern-day Lower East Side include complimentary iPads and bicycles for hire.
+People-watching at the Bowery Lobby is a favorite pastime of locals, and only guests of the hotel can partake while enjoying fare from hotel restaurant Gemma.